hashicorp/terraform-provider-azurerm/website/docs/d/healthcare_fhir_service.html.markdown

 ---
 A `cors_configuration` block exports the following:

-* `allowed_origins` The set of origins to be allowed via CORS.
+* `allowed_origins` - The set of origins to be allowed via CORS.
-* `allowed_headers` The set of headers to be allowed via CORS.
+* `allowed_headers` - The set of headers to be allowed via CORS.
-* `allowed_methods` The methods to be allowed via CORS.
+* `allowed_methods` - The methods to be allowed via CORS.
-* `max_age_in_seconds` The max age to be allowed via CORS.
+* `max_age_in_seconds` - The max age to be allowed via CORS.
-* `allow_credentials`  The credentials are allowed via CORS.
+* `credentials_allowed` - Are credentials allowed via CORS?

 ---
 An `authentication` block exports the following:

-* `authority` The Azure Active Directory (tenant) that serves as the authentication authority to access the service.
+* `authority` - The Azure Active Directory (tenant) that serves as the authentication authority to access the service.
 The default authority is the Directory defined in the authentication scheme in use when running Terraform.
   Authority must be registered to Azure AD and in the following format: https://{Azure-AD-endpoint}/{tenant-id}.
-* `audience` The intended audience to receive authentication tokens for the service.
+* `audience` - The intended audience to receive authentication tokens for the service.
 The default value is https://<name>.fhir.azurehealthcareapis.com
-* `smart_proxy_enabled` The 'SMART on FHIR' option for mobile and web implementations.

 ## Timeouts